waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Interacting with Pikachu ('A' button) had no effect.
 *   Tile (4,11) is 'ground (occupied by Pikachu)', not 'impassable'.
 *   Hypothesis: The standard 'move into boundary' for gatehouses is failing due to Pikachu occupying the target 'boundary' tile and causing a swap instead of warp activation.
 Need a new approach if the next attempt fails.

+# Warp Solutions & Discoveries
+*   **Route 2 North Gate Warp (4,12) to Viridian Forest North Gate (SOLVED - Turn 3001):** This warp is triggered by being on the warp tile (4,12) and pressing DOWN, moving towards the impassable tile (4,13).
+This works even if Pikachu is on the tile (4,11) above the warp.
+The standard 'move into gate' (upwards) fails when Pikachu occupies (4,11) due to (4,11) being 'ground' and causing a swap.